 Fostering constructive relationships with law enforcement authorities

-Schools interact with law enforcement authorities, including prosecutors and law enforcement agencies, in various capacities to ensure safety, address legal matters, and uphold the law within the educational environment.
-This session will discuss strategies for fostering constructive relationships with law enforcement authorities in the context of maintaining a safe and secure school environment, responding to incidents that occur on school grounds, and addressing student disciplinary actions, Title IX complaints, and criminal charges.
+Schools interact with law enforcement authorities, including prosecutors and law enforcement agencies, in various capacities to ensure safety, address legal matters and uphold the law within the educational environment.
+Discuss strategies for fostering constructive relationships with law enforcement authorities to maintain a safe and secure school environment, respond to incidents that occur on school grounds and address student disciplinary actions, Title IX complaints and criminal charges.

 1:15 p.m.